smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 There are four methods that can be used to control the virtual display device that will be selected as the Operator Replay script driver program (submitted by OpCon as an IBM i bach job) initiates the separate interactive job where the script steps will be performed.

-- MODE 1 (*DFT) Rely on IBM i automatic or user creation of virtual devices.
+- MODE 1 (\*DFT) Rely on IBM i automatic or user creation of virtual devices.
   - This was the original and only way that virtual display devices were supported by earlier versions of the IBM i Agent, based on the settings of the system values QAUTOCFG and QAUTOVRT, and/or on user configuration of virtual display devices.
-This mode is still supported by default, but more secured options are available.
+This mode is still supported by default, but more secure options are available.
-- MODE 2 (*CTL) Specify a single IP address and device name in Operator Replay Configuration.
+- MODE 2 (\*CTL) Specify a single IP address and device name in Operator Replay Configuration.
-- MODE 3 (*USER) LSAM User Management assigns the Device Name and an associated IP address.
+- MODE 3 (\*USER) LSAM User Management assigns the Device Name and an associated IP address.
-- MODE 4 (*CMD) Device Name and IP address are specified at run-time in the Script name box of the OpCon job master record.
+- MODE 4 (\*CMD) Device Name and IP address are specified at run-time in the Script name box of the OpCon job master record.
   - Manual execution of test jobs can use the additional command parameters DEVICE( ) and IPADDR( ) of the expanded STROPRRPY command, when *CMD Mode 4 is allowed.

-Modes 2, 3 and 4 require that the Agent's Telnet Exit Program be added to the system exit point registry, and this type of exit program also requires that the system's Telnet Server be stopped and restarted.
+Modes 2, 3 and 4 require that the Agent's Telnet Exit Program be added to the system exit point registry.
+Modifying the registration of the exit program requires that the system's Telnet Server be briefly stopped and restarted.
 Stopping the Telnet Server will cause virtual devices to be temporarily disconnected from the system.
 But using the Agent's function to register and activate the exit program will automatically restart the Telnet Server, and then it is only necessary to manually reconnect or reactivate virtual devices such as displays and (virtual) printers.

-The Modes 3 and/or 4 can be used separately, or they can be mixed by typing both values into the Telnet Device Name field of the Operator Replay Configuration screen.
+The Modes 3 and/or 4 can be used separately, or they can be mixed by typing both values (\*USER \*CMD) into the Telnet Device Name field of the Operator Replay Configuration screen.

 ### IP Address Specification

 The IP Address used to connect the script driver program to a virtual display device is controlled in parallel with the four Modes of virtual display device selection.
+IP addresses can be registered in the Operator Replay Configuration data or in the User Management menu function, depending on which Mode of operation is selected.

 ### Job User Name for Device Selection